kunaldhongade/MarsDAO/README.md

 # MarsDAO
-Governance solution for mars colonization project with voting system
+A governance solution for the Mars colonisation project with a voting system and governance token with all improvement proposals